[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 - 5.5 km is the Berkeley Hills tunnel between Rockridge and Orinda;

-- 14 stations lie on the San Francisco peninsula, and 29 on the East Bay side;
+- 14 stations lie on the San Francisco peninsula, and 30 on the East Bay side;

-- 16 stations are underground, 14 elevated and 13 at grade (all fully accessible to the disabled).
+- 16 stations are underground, 15 elevated and 14 at grade (all fully accessible to the disabled).

-The BART system is operated with three all-day lines:
+The BART system is operated 6 lines:

-Blue Line: Dublin/Pleasanton - San Francisco - Daly City (extended to Millbrae in the evenings and weekends)
+Blue Line: Dublin/Pleasanton - San Francisco - Daly City

-Yellow Line: Pittsburg/Bay Point - San Francisco - San Francisco International Airport
+Yellow Line: Pittsburg/Bay Point - San Francisco - San Francisco International Airport (SFO)

-Orange Line: Richmond - Fremont
+Orange Line: Richmond - Berryessa/North San José

 BART History